mintlu8/str-set/README.md

-# str-set
+# str_set
-A game oriented string set with a focus on ergonomics and performance.
+A string set manage system for games.